 - Institutional Certifications

 For more on NHGRI’s expectations, see below.

 Where to Submit Data

-- When determining where to submit data, investigators should first determine whether the Funding Opportunity Announcement (FOA) to which they are applying includes specific repository expectations.
+- When determining where to submit data, investigators should first determine whether the Notice of Funding Opportunity (NOFO) to which they are applying includes specific repository expectations.

 - If not, AnVIL will serve as the primary repository for NHGRI-funded data, metadata and associated documentation.
 AnVIL supports submission of a variety of data types (not limited to genomic data nor data derived from human research participants) and accepts both controlled-access and unrestricted data.